+Governance is about how the Council ensures that it does the right things in the right way and in a timely, open, honest, and accountable manner.
 Each Council is required by the Accounts and Audit Regulations 2015 to publish an AGS, as part of the Statement of Financial Accounts.
 The AGS is the Council's public statement on how it has complied with its own Local Code of Corporate Governance.
 The AGS explains the processes and procedures that have been in place during the year that have helped the Council perform its functions

-The system of internal control is a significant part of the governance framework and is designed to manage risk to a reasonable level.
+The system of internal control is a significant part the of governance framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Council's policies, aims and objectives; to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively, and economically.